Insomnia and Gut Health: How Your Microbiome Controls Your Sleep

 The Gut-Brain-Sleep Connection

-At the core of this relationship is your microbiome—a vast ecosystem of trillions of bacteria, fungi, and other microbes that regulate everything from digestion to mental well-being.
-When your gut microbiome is out of balance, it can disrupt your sleep cycle, leaving you feeling restless yet exhausted.
+At the core of this gut-brain relationship is your microbiome, a vast ecosystem of trillions of bacteria and other microbes that regulate nearly every aspect of your body.
+When your gut microbiome is out of balance, it can disrupt your sleep cycle, leaving you feeling restless and exhausted.

-What makes this even more challenging is the vicious cycle it creates—poor gut health can lead to sleep disturbances, and in turn, lack of sleep further weakens your gut, making it harder for your body to restore balance.
+What makes this even more challenging is the vicious cycle it creates.
+Poor gut health can lead to sleep problems and, in turn, a lack of sleep further weakens your gut, making it harder for your body to restore balance and function normally.

 How Your Microbiome Affects Sleep